What is angina?

 Coronary heart disease is the most common type of heart disease in adults.
-As such, angina is a common cardiovascular condition in the United States.
-Approximately 10.2 million adults in the United States have angina.
-Each year, there are 500,000 new cases of angina in the United States (Source: AHA).
+As a result, angina is a common cardiovascular condition in the United States.
+Approximately 10.2 million adults in the U.S. have angina, with about 500,000 new cases annually.

 The most common signs and symptoms of angina are pressure or squeezing in the chest.
 The pain may also occur in the arms, shoulders, jaw, neck or back.
 Angina pain may even feel like indigestion.
 It’s important to be aware that women with angina more often report unexpected ‘extracardiac’ symptoms like nausea and right-sided chest discomfort.

 Left untreated, angina may lead to severe heart damage.
 Severe heart damage can result in shock and heart attack and can be life-threatening.
 Seek immediate medical care (call 911) for serious symptoms, such as chest pain or pressure, sweating, and difficulty breathing, which may be combined with pale or bluish lips and fast heart rate (tachycardia).

 There are four main types of angina.
 Signs and symptoms can depend on the type of angina a person has:

 Stable angina: The cause of this type is a gradual buildup of a waxy substance called plaque inside a coronary artery.
 This causes signs and symptoms only when the heart is working harder than usual, such as when someone is going up stairs or exercising.
 Symptoms will go away in about five minutes after resting or taking medicine.